staslebedenko/AzureServerlessWorkshopUA/README.md

 The goal is to migrate and build Azure Serverless solution.
 Full code examples and slides will be published later.

 ## Steps
+Workshop is build around 6 steps that will gradually allow you to get hands on with serverless solutions in Azure.

-1. Prepare .NET Core Web API for migration to Azure Function app.
+1. Prepare and migrate .NET Core Web API to Azure Function application.
-2. Create infrastructure in Azure -> Function App, Key Vault, Storage account with Blob container and queuer, SQL Serverless Database...
+2. Create infrastructure in Azure -> Function App, Key Vault, Storage account with Blob container and queue, SQL Serverless Database.
-3. Dependency injection in Function App and Unit testing.
+3. Add dependency injection to Function App and create first Unit test.
+Deploy application to Azure and use Loader.io to undestand the scale behavior.
-4. Entity Framework Core and Azure SQL integration.
-Working with Azure SQL Serverless database pros and cons.
+4. Add Entity Framework Core and create the initial migration.
+Connect solution to Azure SQL Serverless database.
+Observe results with load test.
-5. Error handling via Azure Storage Queue and retry policy via Polly.
-Azure Key Vault for secrets.
+5. Implement error handling and resilence via Azure Storage Queue.
+Create retry policy via Polly.
+Add your secrets to Azure Key Vault.
-6. Serverless API versioning via Swashbuckle.
+6. Enhance your Serverless API with versioning via Swashbuckle.

 OIDC token security was removed to AzureServerlessWorkshop v2(level 300).